Heritage of Pride

 Heritage of Pride (HOP), doing business as NYC Pride, is a 501(c)(3) non-profit organization that plans and produces the official New York City LGBTQIA+ Pride Week events each June.
 HOP began working on the events in 1984, taking on the work previously done by the Christopher Street Liberation Day Committee organizers of the first NYC Pride March in 1970.
-HOP also took over responsibility for the operations of NYC's Pride festival and Pride Rally.
-It was that first march which brought national attention to 1969's Stonewall Riots.
+HOP also took over responsibility for the operations of NYC's Pride Festival and Pride Rally.
+It was that first march that brought national attention to 1969's Stonewall Riots.
 The late sixties saw numerous protests and riots across the United States on many social injustices and from general political unrest including the war in Vietnam.

 After events in New York, Los Angeles, and Chicago in June 1970, Pride chapters formed in cities across the US.
 Pride London was the first non-US city to rise in support of Gay Rights in 1972 and Pride festivals (or Christopher Street Days) now occur on six continents.
 The official LGBTQIA+ Pride events for New York City end on the last Sunday of each June.
-Additional New York City events in the outer boroughs are organized by Brooklyn, Queens, and Staten Island Pride chapters.
+Additional New York City events in the outer boroughs are organized by Bronx, Brooklyn, Queens, and Staten Island Pride chapters.

 Organization

 HOP is a volunteer-spearheaded organization working by Robert's Rules 50 weeks a year to execute the activities of NYC Pride Week.
-The voting membership elects two volunteer co-chairs onto an executive board composed of Committee Directors (also volunteers) and their executive director (the most senior of staff).
+The voting membership elects two volunteer co-chairs onto an executive board composed of committee directors (also volunteers) and their executive director (the most senior of staff).
 Until 2002 all NYC Pride Week activities were organized solely by volunteers.
-That January Anthony D. Dean began work as the first full-time paid Business Development Director of NYC Pride events.
+That January, Anthony D. Dean began work as the first full-time paid Business Development Director of NYC Pride events.
 By late 2016 HOP had five employees working year-round from a rented basement office on Christopher Street.
-They assist in coordinating the desires of Membership, who work on behalf of the larger community.
+They assist in coordinating the desires of members who work on behalf of the larger community.
 Membership is open to all individuals.
+As of December 2024, the Executive Director is Sandra Perez who assumed the leadership of the organization in November 2021.
+She succeed David Correa, who served as Interim Executive Director after the departure of long time Director, Chris Frederick in December 2019.